WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 1. Grow vertically

-When talking about vertical garden ideas, you can never go wrong with roses.
+When talking about vertical gardening, you can never go wrong with roses.
 They draw the eyes and add instant impact to the garden.

 Use various vertical structures to support climbing roses, such as fences, obelisks or archways.
 For a living rose wall, use trellises.